 Once a word leaves your mouth its gone, never to be retrieved.
 Sometimes I’m frivolous with word choice and mash many together and lose impact.
 Less.
 Is.
 More.
 What impacts our ability to deliver clearly?
 Nerves , Confidence, Self Esteem, Preparation, other?
 I’ve had coaches growing up who’s main motivation (seemingly) was “to be in charge”.
 The thought of questioning someone like this was ludicrous.
 Any challenge was an attack on the individual rather than an opportunity for shared learning, growth and improvement.
 Our lives are packed with busy jobs, busy families, busy commutes and even busier social media addictions.
 I found myself watching Vogue Williams on RTÉ recently.
 Vogue was spending upwards of 7 hours a day scrolling through her phone some days.
 Scary…

 So what you might say?
 I like scrolling insta and posting selfies on snapchat.
 Fair enough I suppose… Well other than rotting our brains and driving us to depression.
-Or driving manic impulse purchase behaviour to try and consciously or otherwise emulate the “social influencers” we secretly watch so hawkishly.
+Or, driving manic (wholly unintended) impulse purchase behaviour to try and consciously or otherwise emulate the “social influencers” we surreptitiously watch so hawkishly.
 The facebooks of this world are eradicating our attention spans.
 Unless immediately stimulated we scroll on.
-The latter is one reason why 353 is by in large a device free environment.
+The latter is one reason why 353 is a device free environment.
 Apart from the dangers and difficulties of trying to coach a group while Gary is taking ‘butt-boomerangs’ in the corner, it also represents perhaps the only waking hour that somebody gets a break from the incessant mind melting otherwise permanently attached to the end of our hand.

 Sorry, I went off on one there…the point was at any given time here in CrossFit 353 we could have ten different nationalities with varying levels of english.
 Maybe some didn’t sleep well last night.
 Maybe some are going through a tough time at home/work.
 What do these people need from us and how can we best deliver it?
 Our job is to elevate them through expectation.
 We can only do this if we ooze enthusiasm, deliver energetically and with excitement and ensure all the aforementioned sinews of our being are singing in harmony : “I fucking love right here right now”